 A window opens.
 Choose Spring Initilzr.

-If you don’t have IntelliJ installed, head to https://start.spring.io using a web browser.
-It will enable you to generate Spring Boot application online and download the project as a zip file.
+Suppose you don’t have IntelliJ installed; head to h https://start.spring.io using a web browser.
+It will enable you to generate the Spring Boot application online and download the project as a zip file.

 Then, click Next.